h2oai/datatable/docs/api/fexpr/len.rst

 .. xmethod:: datatable.FExpr.len
-    :src: src/core/expr/fexpr.cc PyFExpr::len
+    :src: --

-    len(self)
+    :signature: len(self)
-    --

     .. x-version-deprecated:: 0.11

-    Return the string length for a string column.
-This method can only be applied to string columns, and it returns an integer column as a result.

-    Since version 1.0 this function will be available in the ``str.`` module.
+        This method is deprecated and will be removed in version 1.1.0.
+        Please use :func:`dt.str.len()` instead.